Anurag-xo/anuragx-dotfiles/README.md

 # My Dotfiles

-This repository contains my personal dotfiles for various applications, managed with a custom installation script.
+This repository contains my personal dotfiles for various applications, managed with a custom installation script and `chezmoi`.

 ## Structure